This topic describes how to view and manage apps and service instances with Apps Manager.

 To view logs for an app:

-Navigate to the app Overview page.
+Go to the app Overview page.

-Click the play button to view a live version of the logs.
+Click the Play button to view a live version of the logs.

 The Tasks page includes jobs and tasks associated with an app.
 It displays a table containing Task ID, State, Start Time, Task Name, and Command.